lxh-123/CamVid/README.md

 silenko_2015 database.
-Children - 5k files in the training and test sample. annotation files are marked in accordance with the colors of PASCAL database.
+Children - 5k files in the training and test sample.
+Images marked perfectly, giving excellence in teaching for the neural networks.
+Annotations Files marked in accordance with the colors of PASCAL database.
 For use in the neural network SegNet use the conversion of colors: object - 1 background - 0